U.S. COVID-19 vaccine distribution plan in focus as Moderna shots leave warehouses

 Initial doses were given to health professionals.
 Programs by pharmacies Walgreens and CVS to distribute the Pfizer vaccine to long-term care facilities are expected to start on Monday.

-Reporting by Carl O’Donnell in New York and Rajesh Kumar Singh in Chicago; Additional reporting by Idrees Ali in Washington; Editing by David Goodman, Lisa Shumaker and Sonya Hepinstall
+Reporting by Carl O’Donnell in New York and Rajesh Kumar Singh in Chicago; Additional reporting by Idrees Ali in Washington; Editing by Lisa Shumaker and Sonya Hepinstall

 Our Standards: The Thomson Reuters Trust Principles.